 For DC grids, PQ issues such as ripple, inrush currents, voltage fluctuations and short circuit events, are different in nature from those in AC grids in terms of dynamics, duration, and magnitude.
 Therefore, for DC power systems there is a need for metrological support to obtain proper PQ definitions, a practical measurement guide, and realistic and welldefined PQ limits.
 Since the nature of PQ in DC grids is currently unclear, on-site measurements must be performed in real LVDC trial grids to determine which disturbances have the highest influence in terms of losses, inconvenience to customers, or potential to damage grid equipment and other connected loads.
-Such grid measurements should preferably cover a variety of representative consumer and producer connection types, such as solar panels, windmills, EV charging stations, battery storage systems, industrial and household applications, and different grid topologies, with voltage and current levels up to at least 1 kV and several hundreds of amperes respectively.
+Such grid measurements should preferably cover a variety of representative consumer and producer connection types, such as solar panels, wind turbines, EV charging stations, battery storage systems, industrial and household applications, and different grid topologies, with voltage and current levels up to at least 1 kV and several hundreds of amperes respectively.
 The measurements should be performed with target uncertainties below 0.1 % considering the presence of AC ripple and other disturbances.
 Special measurement equipment and methodologies are necessary to conduct the required surveys for setting compatibility levels.
 This same equipment will be the basis of future "planning level" surveys carried out by utilities to manage the PQ levels in future DC networks.

 A second important issue regarding DC grids is the accurate measurement of power and energy for billing purposes.
 In most countries, electricity meters are type tested with respect to standards issued for AC grids only.
 Therefore, there is a need to investigate additional specific metrological aspects of DC meters, which should be included in a future revision of this standard.
-Examples of such aspects are magnitudes of ripple currents and voltages existing in range up to tens of kilohertz, the immunity of DC energy measurement against such ripples, how to measure the energy contained in such ripples, the losses due to cables, etc. Traceability is an essential part of ensuring customer confidence for emerging DC grids, but is presently non-existent for DC power and DC PQ and not defined yet as a classified service category in the context of the CIPM MRA.
+Examples of such aspects are magnitudes of ripple currents and voltages existing in range up to tens of kilohertz, the immunity of DC energy measurement against such ripples, how to measure the energy contained in such ripples, the losses due to cables, etc.